BDAthans/InternetCheck/README.md

 # InternetCheck

-InternetCheck is an extremely lightweight standalone application written in C++ designed to monitor internet connectivity with low performance overhead by running discreetly in the background.
+InternetCheck is an extremely lightweight standalone application written in C++ designed to monitor internet connectivity running discreetly in the background with low performance overhead.
 It logs each instance when the internet connection is lost and restored, recording these events to a log file.

 ## Description